 I grew up wanting to be a writer, more because I was such a voracious reader than any innate talent, so this idea that there were just seven plot lines fascinated me.
 As a little knowledge is apt to do, though, it also kind of screwed me up.
-Now, whenever I read a book or watch movie, I analyze it, which kind of takes away that whole effect of ‘suspension of disbelief’ not to mention the escapism that many of us read books and watch movies to experience.
+Now, whenever I read a book or watch a movie, I analyze it, which kind of takes away that whole effect of ‘suspension of disbelief’ not to mention the escapism that many of us read books and watch movies to experience.

 A somewhat recent movie that has become a favorite of mine is the 2013 remake of “The Secret Life of Walter Mitty.”
 One of the reasons I love this movie is that this story encompasses all seven plot lines.
 It’s really quite extraordinary, and not a little exhausting.

 I won’t go into details, in case you haven’t had the opportunity to watch the movie, but there is a scene in the movie with Sean Penn, where his character waxes poetic on snow leopards and delivers what is probably the most quoted line from the movie (though not from the original short story by James Thurber so no, Internet, it is not a Thurber quote.)
 The scene is very much about being present where you are.
 This is something with which I’ve always struggled, just being in the moment and getting out of my own head.